 How do you reach those who find it hardest to seek support?
-On a journey of finding what mattered most to a charity and its community of engineers, we discovered how it could solve the problem of a whole sector.
+On a journey of finding what matters most to a charity and its community of engineers, we discovered how it could solve the problem of a whole sector.

 If you ever need financial or legal help, there’s a good chance that within your professional world you’ll find a dedicated benevolent fund that could provide it.
 That’s if you know what a benevolent fund is.